EtaoinWu/SuperliminalASL/README.md

 ## Usage

 * The script is intended for PC **Glitchless** runners.
 Make sure you installed the correct version of the game.
-* Download the repo as a zip file.
 * Select `Superliminal - subsplits.lss` as your splits file.
-* Then, in "Edit Splits" - "Auto start/split/reset and load removal available", choose "Activate", and in "Settings", change the script path to the downloaded `superliminal_split_on_cp.asl` file.
-* Enable Start, Split and Reset; keep Individual Level off for now.
+In the settings for auto-splitter, enable "Split on checkpoints".
 * Fire up your game and have fun.

 ## Compatibility